syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Method-and-Events.md

 ## DrillDown()

-`drillDown()` method is used to drill down the tree map level dynamically with specified data and level.
+The [`drillDown()`] method is used to drill-down the tree map level dynamically with specified data and level.

 {% highlight CSHTML %}